 Dance Stars From The ’80s

-Somewhere in my cerebellum some of my old salsa moves obviously are stored still.
+Somewhere in my cerebellum, some of my old salsa moves obviously are stored still.

-Although Raudel is yelling at me for not having spaghetti arms (quite the opposite of what my ballroom teacher said in the last century) and because I am standing too far away I have to say it actually does not feel too bad!
+Although Raudel is yelling at me for not having spaghetti arms (quite the opposite of what my ballroom teacher said in the last century) and because I am standing too far away, I have to say it actually does not feel too bad!

-I think maybe Raudel thinks I`m not completely hopeless because he enthusiastically says “very good” sparks with energy and is sometimes very strict.
+I think maybe Raudel thinks I`m not completely hopeless because he enthusiastically says “very good,” sparks with energy, and is sometimes very strict.

-Shaking his head in mild despair over tense north European ladies who cannot relax and just follow his lead.
+He shakes his head in mild despair over tense north European ladies who cannot relax and just follow his lead.

 He reminds me a lot of Leroy from Fame (or was it Flashdance?) – the huge stars for dreaming dancing teens in the 80s.

 Also read: Travel resources | Best travel deals